Selling your shared ownership home

 - A copy of your lease if you have it

-Once we've checked the valuation to make sure it's in line with the current market, and we have the photographs, floorplan and EPC, we'll send you a 'confirmation of sale' document outlining all of the sales particulars – this will be used to market your property online.
+Once we have checked the valuation to make sure it's in line with the current market, and we have the photographs, floorplan and EPC, we will send you a 'confirmation of sale' document outlining all of the sales particulars – this will be used to market your property online.

 You need to carefully review the sales particulars and confirm you are happy to sell.
 We strongly suggest that you do not make an offer on another property until we place your home on the market.

-Once we receive the signed confirmation of sale documents from you, we'll list your property on various websites.
+Once we receive the signed confirmation of sale documents from you, we will list your property online.

 Marketing and viewings

-Once your property is listed online, we'll provide your contact details to anyone who is registered for shared ownership and wants to view your property.
+Once your property is listed online, we will provide your contact details to anyone who is registered for shared ownership and wants to view your property.
 They will contact you to arrange a viewing at a mutually convenient time.

 If for any reason you cannot honour the viewing dates once they have been arranged, you must contact the viewers directly to cancel or rearrange with them.